 Is gum disease genetic?

-It has been proven that periodontal disease can run in the family, however there are many other factors that will contribute to whether or you not you get it.
+It has been proven that periodontal disease can run in the family, however, there are many other factors that will contribute to whether or not you get it.
 If you brush your teeth and floss daily, visit the dentist twice a year for plaque removal, and take care of your overall health, then you will significantly lower your risk.

 I suffer from gum disease and mine have receded.
 Will they grow back once I seek treatment?